roxana-copocean/software-engineer/README.md

 After setting up the project, you can navigate through the website to see the different sections:

 - Header: displays an introduction to the backend engineer, including their name, role, and expertise.
 It features animated elements using Framer Motion to create a visually engaging experience.
 - About: The `About` container provides an overview of the backend engineer's experience and expertise.
-It fetches data from Sanity to display information about the engineer and provides a link to their resume.
 The component uses Framer Motion for animations and hover effects.
 - Skills: it showcases the backend engineer's key skills and professional experience.
 It uses Framer Motion for animations, and React Tooltip to provide more information on each experience item.
 - Work: it displays the backend engineer's background experience and portfolio, including projects from different companies.
 It features interactive filters for each company, Framer Motion animations, and download links for the project files.